 This exercise is meant to help prevent over-painting your watercolors.
 The premise is that many subjects don't require as much definition as we assume.
 It involves having faith in the viewer's willingness to meet you halfway.

 Let's consider the buildings in the background of this scene.
-If you assume that your job is to keep them separated so that the viewer can tell how many there are, then it makes sense to identifying how they are different from each other and make sure those differences are apparent.
+If you assume that your job is to keep them separated so that the viewer can tell how many there are, then it makes sense to identify how they are different from each other and make sure those differences are apparent.
 Three buildings, three shapes.
 But is that actually necessary?
 You could look, instead, for how they are the same, and treat them as a single dark shape.
 Depending on the job that those buildings are meant to do in the painting, it may be advantageous to have fewer shapes, overall.
 It almost always is.

 When I squint at the scene the buildings merge into one shape.
 As such, they effectively form a background for the lighter cars and still display their idiosyncratic profiles.
 If you painted them as a continuous dark grey form you could add further information by increments and stop well before overdoing the description.
 Err on the side of too little information.
 You can always add more.